Penrith City, Far-Western Sydney, NSW

 The North West Growth Centre and South West Growth Centre also shoulder up to Penrith while the State Government is spending extensively on improving road links in the west.

-Penrith City Council and business organizations have seized the moment and are implementing plans to create 12,000 jobs by 2036.
+Penrith City Council and business organisations have seized the moment and are implementing plans to create 12,000 jobs by 2036.
 At the same time, the city’s new Local Environment Plan has been approved by the State Government, providing opportunities for investors.

-With all of this activity, Penrith is set to prosper.
 In the past three years, Penrith’s property market received a “ripple effect” from the growth in Sydney, with most suburbs experiencing double-digit annual growth in median prices in recent years.

 This report includes the suburbs of Penrith, South Penrith,Cambridge Park, Claremont Meadows, Colyton, Cranebrook, Erskine Park, Glenmore Park, Jamisontown, Jordan Springs, Kingswood, North St Marys, St Clair, St Marys, Thornton and Werrington.